About us

 Location

 Plahte’s properties are located between Brønnøysund and Namsos, four hours north of Trondheim.
 The nearest airport is approximately 1 hour’s drive from the property.
-The property consists of three separate main areas, where Åbjøra with its 400,000 acres, is the largest.
-By clicking on the links below, you will get overview maps and detailed maps of the various parts of the properties.
+The property consists of three main areas, with Åbjøra, at 400,000 acres, the largest.
+By clicking the links below, you will find overview and detailed maps of the various parts of the properties.

-General travelling info
+General travel info

 In Trondheim, it’s possible to rent a car at reasonable prices at “Rent a wreck” (a bit better than the name suggests).
-In Brønnøysund you find the most reasonable car rental at “Ivar og Trygves bilverksted AS”.
+In Brønnøysund, you can find the most reasonable car rental at “Ivar og Trygves bilverksted AS”.
 Plane tickets can be ordered on Norwegian or SAS.
 The latter has lately got a direct flight between Oslo and Brønnøysund.

 Map over the property